meteor/meteor/packages/logic-solver/README.md

 //     8,  0, 7]
 ```

-It looks like we forgot to specify that each "digit" is between 1 and 9!
+Oops, it looks like we forgot to specify that each "digit" is between
-There is no harm done, because we have only underspecified the problem.
+1 and 9!
+There is no harm done, because we have only underspecified
+the problem.
 We can continue to use the same `solver` instance.

-Here we add inequalities to make each location A through I hold a number
+Now we add inequalities to make each location A through I hold a number
 between 1 and 9 inclusive, and solve again:

 ```js